Strongly exponential symmetric spaces: Midpoints and exponential spaces

 \begin{ex} A midpoint map is a smooth map $\gamma:M\times M\to M$ such that $s_{\gamma(x,y)}x=y$ for all $x,y\in M$.
 There exist many \emph{finite} symmetric spaces with midpoint map (those spaces were called \emph{finite symsets} and studied by Nobusawa and his collaborators \cite{nobusawa_symmetric_1974}), the simplest non-trivial example being the space $M=\{x_1,x_2,x_3\}$ where the symmetry at a point interchanges the remaining two points, and the midpoint of two points yields the remaining point.
 However, none of these finite spaces (apart from the 1-point space) embeds in any connected symmetric space with midpoint map.
 Indeed, assume we have such an embedding and fix two points $o,x_0\in M$.
 Then the set $\{x_n\}_n$ defined by $x_n=\gamma(o,x_{n-1})$ is finite.
 But one sees that it lies entirely on one single geodesic, so that the successive midpoints with $o$ should actually converge to $o$, contradicting the assumption. \exend \end{ex}

 \begin{ex} In \cite{bieliavsky_strict_2002}, in order to build non-formal deformation quantizations, a class of symmetric spaces is introduced as the first step of a potential inductive construction of all solvable symplectic symmetric spaces.
 These (connected and simply connected) \emph{elementary solvable symplectic spaces} are realized by triples $(G,H,\sigma)$ where the Lie algebra of $G$ is a semi-direct product $\g=\a\ltimes\frb$ of two abelian Lie subalgebras stabilized by $\sigma$, such that there exists $\xi\in \g^*$ such that the 2-coboundary $\Omega:\g\times\g\to\fR$ defined by $\Omega(X,Y)=-\left<\xi,[X,Y]\right>$ restricts as a non-degenerate two-form on the $(-1)$-eigenspace $\m$ of $\sigma$ in $\g$.
-This implies that $\frb=\l\oplus\k$ with $\l\subset \m$, and that $\a$ and $\l$ are two lagrangians in involution for $\Omega|_{\m\times\m}$.
+This implies that $\frb=\l\oplus\h$ with $\l\subset \m$, and that $\a$ and $\l$ are two lagrangians in involution for $\Omega|_{\m\times\m}$.

-It is proved that such a space admits a midpoint map if and only if the \emph{twisting map} $\phi:\a\to\a$, defined by $\Omega(\phi(A),L)=\left<\xi,\sinh(\ad A)L\right>$ for all $A\in\a$ and $L\in \l$, is a global diffeomorphism.
+A quantization is built in \cite{bieliavsky_strict_2002} for all elementary solvable symplectic spaces which admit a midpoint map.
+It is then proved that such a map exists if and only if the \emph{twisting map} $\phi:\a\to\a$, defined by $\Omega(\phi(A),L)=\left<\xi,\sinh(\ad A)L\right>$ for all $A\in\a$ and $L\in \l$, is a global diffeomorphism.
 It is easily seen that, if $\phi$ is a diffeomorphism then, for all $A\in \a$, $\cosh(\ad A):\l\to\l$ is invertible so that, $\a$ being abelian, $(\ad A)^2|_\m$ has no negative eigenvalues.
 Theorem~\ref{thm:A} implies that the converse is also true, giving a simple characterization of the spaces for which the constructions in \cite{bieliavsky_strict_2002} apply. \exend \end{ex}

 \begin{cor} Let $M$ be exponential.
 Then \begin{enumerate}[label={(\arabic*)}] \item a symmetric subspace $N$ is exponential if and only if midpoints of points in $N$ are in $N$, if and only if $N$ is connected; \item the intersection of any two exponential symmetric subspaces is empty or exponential; \item the quotient $M/N$ by a closed normal symmetric subspace is exponential if and only if $N$ is exponential. \end{enumerate} \end{cor} \begin{proof} \begin{enumerate}[label={(\arabic*)}] \item If $N$ is exponential, then it obviously satisfies the other two assertions.